 The National Youth Advisory Committee helps shape how the RCMP supports youth.
 It brings together youth from all over Canada to discuss important issues that they face in their respective communities.
 The National Youth Advisory Committee provides valuable input to RCMP policies, programs and strategies.

 How it works

-The NYAC is composed of two groups of young Canadian residents (ages 13-17 and 18-21) from a variety of cultures and backgrounds.
-Members meet on a moderated, private online forum to discuss youth trends, RCMP programs, as well as youth crime and victimization issues.
+The National Youth Advisory Committee members meet on a moderated, private online forum to discuss youth trends, RCMP programs, as well as youth crime and victimization issues.

 This commitment requires approximately two to four online hours per month, from October to June.